acli/new_clock/doc/Night_watches.md

 This script uses chimes that follow the patterns described by [the Wikipedia article for Chinese night watches](https://zh.wikipedia.org/wiki/打更):

-- 1st watch: long, short (struck 3 times)
+- 1st watch: long–short, struck 3 times
-- 2nd watch: short, short (struck 2 times)
+- 2nd watch: short–short, struck 2 times
-- 3rd watch: long, short, short (struck 3 times)
+- 3rd watch: long–short–short, struck 3 times
-- 4th watch: long, short, short, short (struck 4 times)
+- 4th watch: long–short–short–short, struck 4 times
-- 5th watch: long, short, short, short, short (struck 5 times)
+- 5th watch: long–short–short–short–short, struck 5 times

-All these except the first follow a pattern; the first is different clearly because striking a gong once is too easy to miss, so they used a pattern that didn’t fit.
+All these except the first follow a recognizable pattern.
+Striking a gong just once is too easy to miss, so they used a pattern that didn’t fit:
 The odd one out is the first watch.